 We are seeking collaborators who may take on one or more roles including Makers, Builders, Artists, Theorists, Writers, Documentarians, Researchers, Archivists, Learners, Remote Correspondents, Support Staff, and other roles we may have not yet envisioned.

-Flux Factory’s 2014 Exhibitions program is supported in part by an award from the National Endowment for the Arts, and by the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+Flux Factory’s 2014 Exhibitions program is supported in part by the New York City Department of Cultural Affairs in partnership with the City Council, the Andy Warhol Foundation for Visual Arts, and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.